software-architects/time-cockpit-website/content/en/blog/2014/09/22/C-Parallel-and-Async-Programming.md

             return ((double)inCircle / iterations) * 4;
         }
     }
-}{% endhighlight %}<p xmlns="http://www.w3.org/1999/xhtml">Go on and compare the different algorithms.
-Impressed of how much faster the last one is?</p><h2 xmlns="http://www.w3.org/1999/xhtml">Async Programming</h2><p xmlns="http://www.w3.org/1999/xhtml">During the workshop we spend quite some time discussing the difference between parallel and async programming.
+}{% endhighlight %}<p>Go on and compare the different algorithms.
+Impressed of how much faster the last one is?</p><h2>Async Programming</h2><p>During the workshop we spend quite some time discussing the difference between parallel and async programming.
 The following sample algorithm takes the last implementation shown above and converts it to an easy-to-use async method:</p>{% highlight javascript %}using System;
 using System.Diagnostics;
 using System.Linq;
 using System.Threading;